MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 > [!NOTE]
 > Languages with **Default** for the handler support value include the handler by default when creating the request adapter with no additional configuration.

+> [!NOTE]
+> Request body decompression is not enabled by default in ASP.NET Core APIs and needs to be enabled.
+Find out how to enable it with [Request Decompression in ASP.NET core](/aspnet/core/fundamentals/middleware/request-decompression).